JetBrains/intellij-sdk-docs/topics/reference_guide/localization_guide.md

 <path>INSTALL_HOME\plugins\$Plugin$\lib\resources_en.jar</path>.

 Translated resources should be jarred and placed exactly in the same folder original jar comes from.
-So localization pack should have exactly the same number of jar files and they have to be laid out in exactly the same way original jars are laid out.
+So localization pack should have exactly the same number of jar files, and they have to be laid out in exactly the same way original jars are laid out.
 In order to enable multiple localizations per installation without localization packs overriding each other we suggest to include the name of the locale in the jar name (for example, ***resources_ja.jar***).

 ## Content and Layout of resources_en.jar